The local geometry of the stack of $A_r$-stable curves: Families of curves over [A1/Gm]

 we will prove that which implies the statement.
-Recall that $\Hom(\Omega_C,\cO_C)$ classifies the infinitesimal automorphism of $C$, namely the tangent space of the automorphism group of $C$, whereas $\varphi$ restricts the automorphisms to the points.
+Recall that $\Hom(\Omega_C,\cO_C)$ classifies the infinitesimal automorphisms of $C$, namely the tangent space of the automorphism group of $C$, whereas $\varphi$ restricts the automorphisms to the points.
 A simple verification using the explicit description of $\varphi$ shows what we need, since any infinitesimal automorphism of $C$ commutes with the hyperelliptic involution (because of \cite[Section~3]{Per2}). \end{proof}

 \begin{remark} Notice that \Cref{prop:def-hyp-rat-sing} also holds for the case of a $1$-pointed odd atom $(C,p_1)$.
-Using \Cref{lem:odd-atom}, we deduce that there exists an involution $\sigma$ exchanging the two irreducible components and $p_1$ is not a Weiestrass point.
+Using \Cref{lem:odd-atom}, we deduce that there exists an involution $\sigma$ exchanging the two irreducible components, and $p_1$ is not a Weierstrass point.
 Therefore, we can reduce to the $2$-pointed odd atom case considering $(C,p_1,\sigma(p_1))$.
-Notice that this also implies that any deformations that deforms the singularity $q$ will give rise to a $1$-pointed hyperelliptic curve such that the marking is not a Weierstrass point. \end{remark}
+Notice that this also implies that any deformation that deforms the singularity $q$ will give rise to a $1$-pointed hyperelliptic curve where the marking is not a Weierstrass point. \end{remark}

 The following is the key remark for understanding how the combinatorics of curves with $A$-singularities changes through isotrivial degenerations.

 \begin{remark} Let $(C,p_1,p_2)$ be a $2$-pointed atom of genus $g$ and $q$ be the singularity.
 The kernel of the morphism